Skip to content

 Working Principle:

-• Ignition electrodes are connected to a transformer or an ignition module that generates a high voltage.
+• Ignition electrodes work in conjunction with a transformer or an ignition module that generates high voltage across the spark gap.

 • Spark Formation:

-• When the high voltage is applied across the spark gap, it ionizes the air, creating a spark or arc between the electrode tips.
+• When the high voltage is applied to the electrode, it ionizes the air between the electrode tips, forming a spark or arc.
+This spark is responsible for igniting the fuel-air mixture.

-• The spark ignites the fuel-air mixture in the burner, initiating the combustion process.
+• The spark ignites the fuel-air mixture, initiating the combustion process and starting the burner.

 Applications: